Model Predictive Robustness of Signal Temporal Logic Predicates: Numerical Experiments

 \subsection{Comparison with Related Work}

-Tab.~\ref{tab:predicates} summarizes the fulfilling properties (cf. Sec.~\ref{subsec:prob_form}) of the model-free and \RobName robustness.
-The monotonicity and soundness of the model predictive robustness hold by definition.
-The smoothness of the robustness is fulfilled using the GP regression and smooth approximations of the $\min$ and $\max$ operators in (\ref{eq:mean_cov})\footnote{The mean $\mu(\mathbf{z}^*)$ is a linear combination of the squared-exponential kernel functions contained in $\mathbf{k}(\mathbf{z}^*)$ (cf. (\ref{eq:mean_cov})), which are infinitely differentiable with respect to $\mathbf{z}^*$ \cite[Sec.
-4.2.1]{williams2006gaussian}.
-The smooth approximations of the $\min$ and $\max$ operator in (\ref{eq:clip}) can be found in \cite{Pant2017} and \cite{gilpin2020smooth}.}.

-In addition, we consider comprehensive feature variables as inputs for the robustness prediction and can assess their predictive relevance utilizing the GP models.
-In contrast, the use of handcrafted functions might lead to the lack of considered variables for complex predicates, which we demonstrate in the following example:
+As discussed in Sec.~\ref{subsec:fea_var}, we consider comprehensive feature variables as inputs for the robustness prediction and can assess their predictive relevance utilizing the GP models.
+In contrast, the use of handcrafted functions to compute the robustness might lead to the lack of considered variables for complex predicates, which we demonstrate in the following example:

-\textbf{Example}: Consider the predicate $\mathrm{in\_same\_lane}(x_{\text{ego}}, x_b)$ \cite{Maierhofer2020a} which describes whether the ego vehicle shares a lane with the vehicle $b\in\mathcal{B}$:
+\textbf{Example}: Consider the predicate $\mathrm{in\_same\_lane}$ \cite{Maierhofer2020a} which describes whether the ego vehicle shares a lane with the vehicle $b\in\mathcal{B}$:

-The calculation of its model-free robustness in \cite[(1)]{ruleSTL} is sophisticated but only considers the positional attributes as the signed distance to the lanes occupied by the other vehicle, which is hardly normalizable and generalizable.
-For our approach, we use the variance of the GP posterior latent mean \cite{paananen2019variable} to analyze the sensitivity of the feature variables.
-The distribution in Fig.~\ref{fig:comparison_rob} shows that not only the relative distance to the lane bounds but also the relative velocity has a comparably large feature relevance.
-This aligns with the human intuition of the factors affecting the robustness of two vehicles to stay in the same lane, e.g., the variables for calculating the time-to-line-crossing \cite[Tab.~I]{mammar2006time}.
+The calculation of its model-free robustness in \cite[(1)]{ruleSTL} is sophisticated, but it only takes into account the positional attributes, represented as the signed distance to the lanes occupied by other vehicles. {Domain-specific normalization constants are then used to confine the robustness within the interval $[-1, 1]$ \cite[Tab.~III]{ruleSTL}.
+However, as depicted in Fig.~\ref{fig:compare_01}, the model-free robustness remains close to zero after normalization. {Instead, the model predictive robustness demonstrates greater variance and a wider span across all evaluated predicates, as can be observed in the measures provided in Tab.~\ref{tab:appendix}.
+This arises because the pre-defined normalization constants must be sufficiently large to account for all edge cases, which might rarely happen in the dataset.
+For example, for the predicate $\mathrm{in\_same\_lane}$, a large normalization constant is selected by \cite{ruleSTL} to accommodate scenarios where vehicles are positioned significantly apart from each other laterally.} Moreover, we use the variance of the GP posterior latent mean \cite{paananen2019variable} to analyze the sensitivity of the feature variables.
+As shown in Fig.~\ref{fig:comparison_rob}, the distribution reveals that not only the relative distance to the lane bounds but also the relative velocity has a significant impact on the feature relevance.
+This is consistent with the human intuition of factors affecting the robustness of two vehicles maintaining the same lane, such as the variables used for calculating time-to-line-crossing \cite[Tab.~I]{mammar2006time}. {Additionally, this underscores the lack of monotonicity in the model-free robustness (cf. Prop.~\ref{prop:Monotonicity}), wherein a change in the relative velocity does not alter its value.}